balenair/balenair/README.md

 ### The software

-All of our software is open source and you can inspect it in this repository before you decide to build or purchase a device.
+All of our software is open source so you can inspect it in this repository before you decide to build or purchase a device.
 The system is built on the [balena](www.balena.io) IoT platform which ensures easy software updates, secure URL access, and ease of maintenance.

 ## Getting Help